nookery/nookery.github.io/docs/en/index.md

 WeChat: noookooon

+I enjoy

-I enjoy learning new technologies for a specific goal.
+- Learning new technologies for a specific goal
+- Using automation tools and artificial intelligence to reduce labor costs
-I look forward to working with a small team to be responsible for the growth of a product.
+- Working with a small team to be responsible for the growth of a product.

 ## Researching